Non-square Viewports

 This then is the statement that we need to make true:

 The browser decides \(\mathrm{viewport\ width}\) and \(\mathrm{viewport\ height}\).
-You as a developer decide the value of either \(\mathrm{right}\) or \(\mathrm{top}\).
-You must solve for the remaining term.
-If you fix \(\mathrm{right}\), say at 8, then you calculate \(\mathrm{top}\) as follows:
+We as developers decide the value of either \(\mathrm{right}\) or \(\mathrm{top}\).
+Once we do, we solve for the remaining term.
+If we fix \(\mathrm{right}\), say at 8, then we calculate \(\mathrm{top}\) as follows:

 const right = 8;